excelsior-oss/excelsior-jet-maven-plugin/README.md

 (all platforms), create an Excelsior Installer setup (Windows and Linux only) or an OS X application bundle/installer.

-The plugin unlike Excelsior JET itself does note yet support building Eclipse RCP applications and some advanced features are not supported as well.
+The plugin unlike Excelsior JET itself does not yet support building Eclipse RCP applications and some advanced features are not supported as well.
 We plan to cover all those features in the future and if you need some functionality that is not covered yet you may facilitate its appearing via creating a feature request [here](https://github.com/excelsior-oss/excelsior-jet-maven-plugin/issues).